SELECTION OF QUESTIONS AND ANSWERS

 I am glad of your opportunity to travel to China and trained with a Shaolin monk there.
 You are welocme to come and train with me in Malaysia.

 You may find my teaching quite different from what you see in China.
 For example, while many people in China use kickboxing techniques for sparring, we use the kungfu (including Taijiquan) techniques we have learnt in our set practice.

-You can find some details of my intensive courses at Intensive Chi Kung Course and Intensive Kungfu Course Irrespective of whether you are interested in my intensive course, don't hesitate to contact me if you have any questions you think I can help you to answer.
+You can find some details of my intensive courses at Intensive Chi Kung Course and Intensive Kungfu Course.
+Irrespective of whether you are interested in my intensive courses, don't hesitate to contact me if you have any questions you think I can help you to answer.

 You and the Shaolin Wahnam Kung Fu Institute, have been the only ones to exhibit true Shaolin philosophy and depth.
 I want and need to grow as a person and martial artist, but my true love is teaching and sharing the martial arts.

 Yes, this is possible.
 I am particualrly keen on helping those who have spent many years in kungfu, and sincerely wish to improve according to the highest ideals of their art.
 You fit this description well.